Tag Archives: Sedum rubrotinctum

 “The first five months of this year were the driest on record in California, with reservoirs in the state at 20 percent below normal levels.” – Arid Southwest Cities’ Plea: Lose the Lawn, The New York Times, August 11, 2013 … Continue reading

 Garden designer Dustin Gimbel hosted another of those fabulous mid-summer rave-ups that he calls “Cross-Pollination” at his home and garden, where “hikers, nursery professionals, beekeepers, home brewers, crazy plant people, artists, architects and designers” gather for food and conversation, slipping … Continue reading

+From the tenth floor looks like this: And at ground level.
 Aloes, furcraea, Kalanchoe thyrsiflora, Senecio mandraliscae, Dichondra argentea.
 One of the most successful public plantings of succulents I’ve seen around town.
 It’s been at least five years since I … Continue reading

 Unusual for January 4, 80 degrees, dry, and piercingly blue sky.
 Sweaty weather for garden work.
 Great weather if you’re a succulent.